iofoundry/ontology/README.md

 * **maturity** – `iof-av:maturity`

-  * Definition: annotation property used to indicate the development status of a resource such as an ontology or a construct
+  * The annotation property used to indicate the development status of a resource such as an ontology or a construct

-  * Each IOF ontology **MUST** have exactly one maturity annotation with a value of type iof-av:MaturityLevel

-  * Each construct within an ontology will default to the (i.e., be assumed to have the same) maturity of the ontology unless an explicit maturity annotation for the construct indicates otherwise

-  * Each construct **MAY** have a maturity annotation, indicating the specific construct’s status of development

-  * One **MUST** use the following vocabulary when specifying the maturity:
+  * IOf uses the following values when specifying the maturity:

       * `iof-av:Released`